invokermain/pymssql-utils/README.md

 ## Testing

-Must install pytest to run main tests, that mock cursor results.
+Install pytest to run non-integration tests via `pytest .`, these tests mock the cursor results allowing the library to test locally.

-To test on_database tests against an MSSQL instance `"TEST_ON_DATABASE"` must be set in the environment as well as any of the normal env variables to connect to the MSSQL server, `pytest-dotenv` can help with this.
+To test against an MSSQL instance install `pytest-dotenv`.
+Then create a `.env` file with `"TEST_ON_DATABASE"` set as a truthy value, as well as any connection environemt variables for the MSSQL server.
+These tests will then be run (not-skipped), e.g. `pytest . --envfile .test.env`

 ### Why _pymssql_ when Microsoft officially recommends _pyodbc_ (opinion)?